 The ride out to Ha Long City turned out to be very informative.
 After giving us the usual scripted spiel, our guide gave us his thoughts and views on communist/capitalist Vietnam, how things were, how things are, and how things may be.

-We feasted on a seafood lunch then toured a small island that had a look out some 200 steps up.
-From the top you get a spectacular view of the thousand plus surrounding islands.
+We feasted on a seafood lunch then toured a small island that had a lookout some 200 steps up.
+From the top, you get a spectacular view of the thousand-plus surrounding islands.
 These islands appear to shoot up out of the water and take amazing shapes.
 Your imagination takes over as you look at them, much like it does putting shapes to cloud formations.

 On the way back we stopped to watch monkeys play and eat in the wild.
 Sadly no photos.
-When we arrived back at the kayak rental boat our sandals, which we were told to leave on the deck, were no where to be found.
+When we arrived back at the kayak rental boat our sandals, which we were told to leave on the deck, were nowhere to be found.
 I spent the next 15 confusing minutes going back and forth between boats in search of our footwear.
-Thankfully they were recovered.
+Thankfully they recovered.
 Upon returning to the boat we were told that there was a charge for beer that we had bought while kayaking…beer we had already paid for and consumed.
-Justin was charged for a bottle of vodka that he never opened that trip.
+Justin was charged for a bottle of vodka that he never opened on that trip.
 Now I don’t want to take away from the beauty of the area, it truly is a unique and gorgeous spot.
 However, you can see how these events started to add up.

 We sat on the deck drinking Hanoi beer and watched the sun extinguish itself.
-Its only a camera, its only Dong.
+It’s only a camera, its only Dong.
 Life is good.

-A couple bottles of wine followed while lounging on the rooftop deck before we retired to our poo shacks for the night.
+A couple of bottles of wine followed while lounging on the rooftop deck before we retired to our poo shacks for the night.
 When we checked in we noticed a few small cockroaches which we had become used to.
 When we returned to our rooms for the night that few became many and some were scurrying across the beds.
 That coupled with the fact that Erin had stepped on one earlier was enough for us to ask for a new room which of course they did not have.”Oh no, you never step on them” said our new American friend.
 “That attracts hundreds more and the eggs that are carried on their backs can live on your shoes and follow you home.”
 Awesome.

 We spent a long time contemplating sleeping on the cold deck before moving our beds away from the wall, pushing them together, and dousing them with bug spray.
 We also slept fully clothed and with the lights on.
 I hadn’t slept with the lights on since I was 10 years old after watching Stephen King’s “IT”.
 Worst night ever.

-Naturally I was up as soon as the sun was.
-A rested and relaxed looking Justin appeared around the time breakfast was being served.
+Naturally, I was up as soon as the sun was.
+A rested and relaxed-looking Justin appeared around the time breakfast was being served.
 “How did you sleep?” he asked.
 “This boat is a hell hole in paradise” I replied after explaining my sleepless night.

-After another grossly large meal we docked at the “Amazing” Caves.
+After another grossly large meal, we docked at the “Amazing” Caves.
 The name does not miss lead as the caves are truly amazing.
 This cave is huge.